Monthly Leading Indicator of Employment - September 2020

 The Indicator is designed to give advance warning of turning points in ‘cyclical employment’ (i.e. the deviation of the centred one-year trend in employment from the centred six-year trend).
-The average lead time of the Indicator over the series (i.e. the time between a peak or trough in the Indicator and the corresponding peak or trough in cyclical employment) is slightly over a year.
+The average lead time of the Indicator over the series (i.e. the time between a peak or trough in the Indicator and the corresponding peak or trough in cyclical employment) is around a year and a half.
 A ‘turning point’ in the Indicator is said to be confirmed when there are six consecutive monthly movements in the same direction after the turning point.
 A fall (or rise) in the Indicator does not necessarily mean that the level of employment will immediately fall (or rise).
-Rather, it implies that after a lag, the growth rate of employment may fall below (or rise above) its centred six‑year trend rate of about 1.3 per cent a year.
+Rather, it implies that after a lag, the growth rate of employment may fall below (or rise above) its centred six‑year trend rate.

 Strongly confirmed turning points (peaks or troughs) are identified when there have been at least six consecutive moves in the same direction before the turning-point signal, followed by at least six consecutive moves in the opposite direction immediately after the turning-point signal.
 The strongly confirmed peak (or trough) is the maximum (or minimum) value of the Indicator (or Cyclical Employment) in the period between the last strongly confirmed trough (or peak) and the month that the turning-point signal has been identified.
 Weakly confirmed turning points have at least six consecutive moves in the same direction immediately before the turning point, followed by at least three consecutive moves in the opposite direction immediately after the turning point, or vice versa.